daskol/typst-templates/jmlr/README.md

 The template will initialize your package with a sample call to the `jmlr` function in a show rule.
-If you want to change an existing project to use this template, you can add a show rule at the top of your file.
+If you want to change an existing project to use this template, you can add a show rule at the top of your file (it renders bibliography _after_ appendix).

 ```typst
 #import "@preview/classic-jmlr:0.7.0": jmlr